About the Author

 How long have you been using MarkSystems and what’s the one MarkSystems’ feature that you can’t live without or helps you be more productive/efficient?

-We’ve been using MarkSystems nine and half months.
+We’ve been using MarkSystems construction management software nine and half months.
 We chose MarkSystems because of the level of integration across the entire organization and the depth to which we could manage purchasing.

 We have already seen a reduction in our direct costs because of being on a closed purchase order system, and we're very close to 100% at this point.
 We're reaping the financial benefits of the system already.